All Episodes

 I can't tell you what a big mistake they're about to make.

-People overwhelmingly oppose what Obama's doing and support conservative solutions until they find out it's a Republican idea.
+I mean, if you show them the data, look at people overwhelmingly oppose what Obama's doing and support conservative solutions until they find out it's a Republican idea.

 Now, what would you do to change that?

-Well, the first thing you'd have to do is assess why is that the case.
+Well, the first thing you'd have to do is assess why is that the case?

-And is it because of who they are, or is it because of what's being said about them that they haven't successfully refuted?
+And is it because of who they are or is it because of what's being said about them that they haven't successfully refuted?

 And I would suggest to you it's the latter.